 - inability to urinate

-- reactions to general anesthesia
+- complications from general anesthesia

 - inflammation of the abdominal wall

-- nonsteroidal anti-inflammatory drugs (NSAIDs), including aspirin or ibuprofen
+- nonsteroidal anti-inflammatory drugs (NSAIDs), including aspirin (Bufferin) or ibuprofen (Advil, Motrin IB)

 - other medications that affect blood clotting